 Gayle Swift has been a coach for fifteen years, an adoptive parent for over thirty years and a foster parent.
 A parent of two children adopted domestically as infants, Gayle has a special passion for working with adoptive families.
 She enjoys coaching families who

 have experienced challenges with their children.

-Gayle knows first-hand that the road to success as a family includes some bumps, twists, turns, and the occasional pothole–some of them wide and deep!
-She believes by addressing conflict, while challenging, can bring families closer as they work towards solutions together.
+Gayle knows first-hand that family life includes bumps, twists, turns, and the occasional pothole–some of them wide and deep!
+She believes addressing conflict can bring families closer as they work towards solutions together.
 Adoption has brought incredible joy to Gayle and has proven to be the hardest job she has ever loved and would never quit.
 Working with other adopted/foster families brings purpose and deep personal satisfaction to Gayle.

 Professional Development and Education